Quixot1k/dev-connector/README.md

 # dev-connector

-My first full stack project with MERN
+Full stack project with MERN

 ## How to run the app